 Cardano’s goal is to catch a seamless point to serve the needs of users and regulators.
 For that, a vast scientific community takes part in the development.
 Although the project is still in its infancy, the long-term goal is to enable it to implement instant, low price, and scalable transactions around the world.

 The target clients of NEM technology are enterprises.
-To meet the clients’ needs, NEM provides secure, fast transfers of several thousand transactions per second.
-As an example, take NEM vs Ethereum speed, and you will see that the latter is much slower.
-Besides, the NEM public blockchain uses Proof of Importance consensus mechanism to optimize the throughput and stability of the network.
+NEM provides secure, fast transfers of several thousand transactions per second to meet the clients’ needs.
+For example, take NEM vs. Ethereum speed, and you will see that the latter is much slower.
+Besides, the NEM public blockchain uses a Proof of Importance consensus mechanism to optimize the network’s throughput and stability.

 Ripple focuses exclusively on working with financial institutions.
-It provides a high transaction speed and low transaction fee.
+It provides a high transaction speed and low transaction fees.
 The HowMuch.net study shows that Ripple is ahead of the curve in terms of transaction speed among blockchains.
-Compare at least Cardano vs Ripple or Nem vs Ripple; you will see that the latter is an overwhelming favorite with its 1500 transactions per second.
+Compare at least Cardano vs. Ripple or Nem vs. Ripple; you will see that the latter is an overwhelming favorite with 1500 transactions per second.

-Currently, Ripple is in partnership with five large global companies that are testing this technology in real conditions on small projects.
+Currently, Ripple is in partnership with five large global companies testing this technology in real conditions on small projects.
 The most famous of these partners are American Express and Banco Santander.
-American Express users transfer money without a card via the payment system AmEx’s FX using the Ripple blockchain.
-As a result, operations that took several days earlier, are completed almost instantly and cost less than a cent.
+American Express users transfer money without a card via AmEx’s FX’s payment system using the Ripple blockchain.
+As a result, operations that took several days earlier are completed almost instantly and cost less than a cent.